halldorel/hdor-web/about.md

 cover_photo: /assets/img/hdor.jpg
 ---

-My name is Halldór Eldjárn and I make music.
-I am in constant search of new ways to approach art with technology, interaction and creativity.
+I'm Halldór Eldjárn and I make music, instruments and software.
+Constantly searching for new ways to approach art and creativity with technology.
 I've played drums from a young age, but started writing my own music and formed the electro-pop band Sykur in 2008.
 Sykur has released three albums, the newest is the 2019 release 'JÁTAKK'.

 With my solo material I write music that is electronic yet organic in texture.
 The album <a href="/projects/poco-apollo-lp">Poco Apollo</a>, which is my first release as a solo artist, is originally an online generative music piece.
 It takes images from NASA's photo library from the moon landings, and converts them in to ambient soundscapes.
 On the album I have made arrangements for string quartet, percussion and electronics, for a few of those songs.
 The result is programmatically generated music interpreted by humans.